hove-io/transit_model/src/documentation/transxchange_to_ntfs_specs.md

 The passing times at each stoppoint of a trip are specified as an ordered list of links between the stoppoints (*JourneyPatternTimingLink*s) in the *JourneyPatternSection* attached to the associated *JourneyPattern*.

-In some (rare) cases, a *VehicleJourney* might specify explicitly some timing links that are different from the underlying *JourneyPattern*.
+In some cases, a *VehicleJourney* might specify explicitly some timing links that are different from the underlying *JourneyPattern*.
 In this case, a *VehicleJourneyTimingLink* overrides any common property it shares with a *JourneyPatternTimingLink*.